 Scott County maintains county state aid highways (including Marschall Road).
 The State of Minnesota Department of Transportation maintains Highway 169.
 Neighborhood associations clear private streets, alleys, and sidewalks.
-A map of city vs. county-maintained roads is available on the City Maps page.
+A map of city vs. county-maintained roads is available on City Maps.

 Winter Parking Regulations